Internal Conflict: The Quiet Engine of Middle Grade Stories

 “I am not alone.”

-The tension between these two forces is the internal conflict.
+The tension between these two forces, the lie and the truth, is the internal conflict.

-Personal Note: Why Writers Are Good at Internal Conflict
+A Personal Note: Why Writers Understand Internal Conflict So Well

 I’ve always felt that writers have a natural affinity for internal conflict because so many of us are introverts.
 We spend a lot of time in our own heads, picking apart our thoughts, fears, and motivations.
 We analyze our internal struggles the way some people analyze puzzles or equations.